F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 * It's recommended to provide both primaryCluster and secondaryCluster configs in the extendedConfigMap.
 * If no traffic has to be forwarded to a specific cluster then set the ratio field to 0.

-##### PrimaryCluster Endpoint
+##### CIS Primary Cluster Endpoint

-Health probe parameters are provided in highAvailabilityClusterConfigs in extended configmap, helping to ensure high availability of CIS.
+Health probe parameters are provided in highAvailabilityCIS in extended configmap, helping to ensure high availability of CIS.
 CIS running in secondary cluster continuously monitors the health of the primary cluster.
 If it's down, then the secondary CIS takes the responsibility of posting declarations to BIG-IP.

-**Note**: primaryClusterEndPoint is a mandatory parameter if CIS is intended to run in Multi-Cluster HA mode.
+**Note**: primaryEndPoint is a mandatory parameter if CIS is intended to run in Multi-Cluster HA mode.
 If this is not specified the secondary CIS will not run.

 ### Route Annotation for Multi-ClusterServices